neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 The lifecycle of objects are managed centrally by the object framework.
 It offers convenient support for Dependency Injection and provides some additional features such as a caching mechanism for objects.
-Because all packages are built on this foundation it is important to understand the general concept of objects in FLOW3.
+Because all packages are built on this foundation it is important to understand the general concept of objects in TYPO3 Flow.

 .. tip::